-If you have opted to forgo the Neutral Host in order to keep more money in your pocket, the next step is to hire a System Integrator.
+If you are installing a DAS and have opted to forgo the Neutral Host in order to save on costs, the next step is to hire a System Integrator.
 Hiring a DAS System Integrator is like hiring a General Contractor to oversee a construction project.
-A building owner can opt to act as their own integrator, but will need to be well educated to hire the needed sub-contractors.
+A building owner can opt to act as their own integrator, but will need to be well-educated to hire the needed sub-contractors.

 There are a lot of companies out there who claim to be DAS System Integrators; some are good, some bad, and some completely terrible.
 Without knowing what questions to ask, it can be difficult to tell the difference.
 When evaluating system integrators keep an eye out for these common themes.